 - Colours that complement your skin tone and /or match your eye colour

-- Tones that match your skin – these are not flattering and will make your face blend into your clothes. e.g. If you are fair haired and light skinned, then avoid wearing a white shirt without a jacket - you will look washed out
+- Tones that match your skin – these are not flattering and will make your face blend into your clothes. e.g. If you are fair haired and light skinned, then avoid wearing a white shirt without a jacket - it will wash you out.

 - Stripes or small patterns.
 Those small designs can create a phenomenon called moire (moiré pattern occurs when a scene or an object that is being photographed contains repetitive details (such as lines, dots, etc) that exceed sensor resolution).

-- Large, attention-grabbing patterns (for that matter) unless that's definitely the look you're going for.
+- Large, attention-grabbing patterns unless that's definitely the look you're going for.

 If in doubt, bring a few different items with you to the shoot.